(last updated 21/02/2017)

 - Visimpscot has signed The Open Education Statement of Commitment Take a look and think about signing if you support open resources, creative commons licenses too.

-- DOWNLOADSI There are two download pages.
+- DOWNLOADSI There are three download pages.
 On the Visual Impairment section there is a guide to working for visually impaired adults that I have updated.
 There is also an introduction to some of the JISC Access Apps for visually impaired users a landscape format lists of the keyboard commands for the NVDA screen reader and a SCORM 1.2 elearning course on working for visually impaired adults that you can import into your own VLE.On the Training section there is a Java Script quiz maker and a modified set of style sheets for Exe-learning that include support for the Power Geez Amharic font.
 Go to the Small Computer Networks section for a Zentyal 3 feature list and an 'Introduction to Networking With Zentyal 3'.
+In the Digital Literacy Section there are four posters designed for training rooms, libraries and other public computing facilities catering for patrons with sight problems.

 - As I work with assistive technology and appreciate good science fiction I enjoyed 'Wake' by Robert J. Sawyer (the UK edition ISBN is 978 0 575 09408 6) which combines the two.
 It is an excellent read, you might enjoy it as well.